Skip to main content

 What is CARF and why does May 2027 matter?

 The Crypto-Asset Reporting Framework (CARF) is an OECD-designed regime that requires crypto exchanges to report customer activity to tax authorities.
 The UK activated CARF on 1 January 2026, and the implementing regulations are now final law (SI 2025/744).
-UK-serving exchanges must file their first reports — covering 2026 activity — with HMRC by 31 May 2027, including data on UK-resident users directly.
-Data on UK users of overseas exchanges follows via international exchange between tax authorities from later in 2027.
-From that point forward, HMRC holds a structured feed of exchange-side records — names, addresses, tax IDs, and transaction history — that it can match against your Self Assessment.
-The 2026/27 return, due 31 January 2028, is the first one HMRC can cross-check against CARF data.
+UK-serving exchanges must file their first reports, covering 2026 activity, with HMRC by 31 May 2027, including data on UK-resident users directly.
+HMRC plans to exchange information with participating jurisdictions by 30 September 2027.
+Once received, the structured exchange-side records can be compared with Self Assessment.
+The 2026/27 return, due 31 January 2028, is the first one HMRC can wholly cross-check against CARF data.

 Which exchanges and platforms are covered?